Filing requirements

 As we saw in the article « Obtaining a filing date« , claims are no longer required to obtain a filing date with the INPI.

-However, they must still be furnished for the remainder of the procedure, particularly for the search (R612-3 CPI, 2°).
+Nevertheless, they must still be provided for the remainder of the procedure, particularly for the search (R612-3 CPI, 2°).

 Sanction

-In the absence of a claim, a notification is sent to the applicant, who then has a set period to provide at least one claim (L612-12 CPI together with R612-46 CPI).
+In the absence of a claim, a notification is sent to the applicant, who then has a set time limit to provide at least one claim (L612-12 CPI together with R612-46 CPI).

-The applicant may then file a request for further processing within a period of 2 months from the notification of the refusal decision (R612-52 CPI; a further processing fee must be paid and the omitted act must be completed within this period).
+The applicant may then file a request for further processing within a 2-month period from the notification of the rejection decision (R612-52 CPI; a further processing official fee must be paid, and the omitted act must be completed within this period).

 If the number of claims exceeds 10